How Do Bitcoin ATMs Work?

 Unless you’ve been living under a rock for the last few years, there’s a good chance you’ve heard of Bitcoin.
-This cryptocurrency has gotten enormously popular and has skyrocketed in value in the previous ten years.
+This cryptocurrency has become enormously popular and skyrocketed in value in the past ten years.
 As a result, companies like Visa and PayPal now accept Bitcoin as a currency, and you can use Bitcoin everywhere, from the grocery store to your local coffee shop.

 Bitcoin ATMs make it simple to trade cash for Bitcoin and vice versa.
 Read on to learn more about these ATMs.
 We will cover where to find them, how to use them, and what to expect when you do.